deartc/FitBitLit/README.md

 I used an Excel dataset of exercise data.
 I used  Matplotlib to create charts/graphs of data.
 I used an Excel dataset of exercise data.
 I used Matplotlib to create charts/graphs of data.
 I also used Tableau to chart this data. https://public.tableau.com/views/ExerciseDataSetRevision/ExerciseDatatoReviseandClean?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link
-Notes:  I just took training and did my exercise data set quickly to ensure I could actually do it and include a link.
-I have a student Tableau  account and will expand on this further.

 Category 4: Best Practices
  Implement a log that records errors, invalid inputs, or other important events and writes them to a text file.
 Create 3 or more unit tests for your application.
 The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
 Source data should not be modified/changed - clean data should be stored separately.